Deltares/hydromt/docs/dev/dev_install.rst

     In the commands above you can exchange `mamba` for `conda`, see :ref:`installation guide <installation_guide>` for the difference between both.

-Finetined installation
+Fine tuned installation
 ----------------------

-If you want a more finetined installation you can also specify exactly which dependency groups you'd.
+If you want a more fine tuned installation you can also specify exactly which dependency groups you'd like.
 For instance, this will create an environment with the extra, io and doc dependencies.

 .. code-block:: console